isben2006/FruitDetect/readme.md

 ```
 python3 fruit-detect.py
 ```
 After a few minutes, a video display will show up in your screen.
-You can now test the model buy showing to the camera an apple, a banana or a lemmon.
+You can now test the model by showing to the camera an apple, a banana or a lemmon.

 INSTALLATION GUIDE:
 https://youtu.be/MzjaylCofSg